dayglo/dxc-kube-vsphere-deploy/README.md

 	- the vlan where the kubernetes nodes will deploy.
 -

-The VLAN you chose must have internet access and dhcp.
+The VLAN you choose must have internet access and dhcp.

+The docker server can be deployed using [this script](https://gist.github.com/dayglo/fc48638d30218a5d420c69c7ac5b71dc)

-The docker server can be deployed easily using [this docker image](https://hub.docker.com/r/joebiellik/dhcpd/) An example dhcp.conf is [here](https://gist.github.com/dayglo/d095922dda57a9ebe6b0018c404e6fca).
+The dhcp server can be deployed easily using [this docker image](https://hub.docker.com/r/joebiellik/dhcpd/) An example dhcp.conf is [here](https://gist.github.com/dayglo/d095922dda57a9ebe6b0018c404e6fca).

 ```